-CO1.1 Low-emitting materials LO code LO Description Knowledge Skill B/W Comp.
-Level Project's stage C01.1.1 Understanding the importance of low- emitting materials Minimal knowledge of: - air pollution and its impact on human health; - hazardous substances emitted by insulation and fit-out materials.
+CO1.1 Low-emitting ma Low-emitting materials LO code LO Description Knowledge Skill B/W Comp.
+Project's Level stage C01.1.1 Understanding the importance of low-emitting materials Minimal knowledge of: - air pollution and its impact on human health; - hazardous substances emitted by insulation and fit-out materials.
 Participating in discussions within a design team to select low-emitting materials for building insulation and fit-out products and how can be introduced into the design process.
 B, W 1 Со